Hurricane Frederic: Aftermath

 in 1992, Robert Sheets (then the director of the National Hurricane Center), described the economic aftermath of Frederic:

 Prior to Hurricane Frederic, there was one condominium complex on Gulf Shores, Alabama.
 Most of the homes were single, individual homes built behind the sand dunes.
 Today, where there used to be one condominium, there are now at least 104 complexes – not units, complexes – on Gulf Shores, Alabama.

 Retirement

-Because of extensive destruction, the name Frederic was retired, and will never again be used for an Atlantic hurricane.
-It was replaced with Fabian in the 1985 season until it would itself be retired after the 2003 season.
+Because of extensive destruction caused by the hurricane, the name Frederic was retired by the World Meteorological Organization in the spring of 1980, and it will not be used again to name a tropical system in the North Atlantic.
+It was replaced with Fabian for the 1985 season.

-Hurricanes David and Frederic were the first male hurricane names to be retired, as the practice of alternating male and female hurricane names was introduced in the 1979 season.

 In popular culture

 "The New War," the first Mack Bolan novel after Don Pendleton turned over Executioner series to Gold Eagle, is set during Hurricane Frederic with the storm's devastation having a major effect on the story.

-The Abyss, a novel by Orson Scott Card, made into a 1989 film, directed and written by James Cameron features Hurricane Frederick, although those events take place 10 years later.
+The Abyss, a novel by Orson Scott Card, made into a 1989 film, directed and written by James Cameron features Hurricane Frederic, although those events take place 10 years later.

 The Elementals, the 1981 novel by Michael McDowell, references Hurricane Frederic in its conclusion.